CryptoOnion/doc/getting_started/multitier_setup.md

 ## The multitier environment

-In a Scala Loci application, all code has to live in the multitier environment which you specify with the `@multitier` annotation.
+In a ScalaLoci application, all code has to live in the multitier environment which you specify with the `@multitier` annotation.

 ```scala
 @multitier